New York lawmakers OK pot decriminalization - The Boston Globe

 The state Senate passed the bill Thursday evening a few hours before the chamber adjourned for the year.
 Passage followed Friday morning in the state Assembly before it too adjourned.

-Senator Jamaal Bailey, the bill’s sponsor, said misdemeanor convictions for pot possession can affect a person for life, “limiting their access to housing, access to education, affecting their ability to obtain employment.”
+Senator Jamaal Bailey, Democrat of the Bronx, and the bill’s sponsor, said misdemeanor convictions for pot possession can affect a person for life, ‘‘limiting their access to housing, access to education, affecting their ability to obtain employment.’’

 The bill emerged as a fallback option when legislation that would have legalized, regulated, and taxed marijuana sales fizzled Wednesday after lawmakers couldn’t reach consensus on key details, such as how tax revenue would be used and how local communities would decide whether they want to host dispensaries.

-Lawmakers who had hoped to vote on legalization said the decriminalization bill may be a prelude to full legalization next year.
+Lawmakers who had hoped to vote on legalization said the decriminalization bill might be a prelude to full legalization next year.

-“We will get there,” said Senator Diane Savino.
-“This is one step on the path.
-We will get there.”

-New York state began rolling back criminal penalties for marijuana in the 1970s, but current law allowed police to arrest people for having pot in public, a wrinkle that legalization advocates say has often been used to target young racial minorities.